-Examples of additional information that an owner or operator may want to submit with an application that addresses a container vented directly through a closed-vent system to an alternative control device include:
+Examples of additional information that an owner or operator may want to submit with an application that addresses a container vented directly through a closed-vent system to a flare include:

-- Description of operating procedures (i.e., how containers are kept closed except when waste is transferred). - Examples of facility records or example log forms. - Description of inspection schedules for container inspections. - Description of inspection procedures (i.e., how a defect is detected). - Description of procedures followed in attempting to repair a defect. - Description of how waste is transferred to minimize exposure of waste to the atmosphere. - Description of the procedure used to determine that the closed-vent system operates with no detectable emissions. - Description of what parameters continuously monitored to ensure the alternative control device is reducing organics by at least 95 percent.
+- Description of operating procedures (i.e., how containers are kept closed except when waste is transferred). - Examples of facility records or example log forms. - Description of inspection schedules for container inspections. - Description of inspection procedures (i.e., how a defect is detected). - Description of procedures followed in attempting to repair a defect. - Description of how waste is transferred to minimize exposure of waste to the atmosphere. - Description of the procedure used to determine that the closed-vent system operates with no detectable emissions. - Description of what parameters continuously monitored to ensure the flare is reducing organics by at least 95 percent.